rd-io/docker-developer-containers/README.md

-# Docker Runtime Containers
+# Docker Devloper Containers

 This project is intended to provide small containers that can be used to learn the basics of different languages.

-Websites have been decreasing the number of virtual systems that you can use to run a simple runtime environment.
+Websites have been decreasing the number of virtual systems that you can use to run a simple devloper environment.
 This project can be used to run many different languages in small containers with minimal packages.

-This project contains Dockerfiles, and executable scripts, to get different containerized runtime environments securely setup and securely running.
+This project contains Dockerfiles, and executable scripts, to get different containerized devloper environments securely setup and securely running.

-All runtime environments are built on top of the Fedora Docker container.
+All devloper environments are built on top of the Fedora Docker container.

 This is also an opinionated project.
 The expectation of the build files is that you are using Neovim as your editor, that you have your Neovim configuration